Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Generalization Analysis

 \begin{Lemma}[Rademacher Complexity of DIN] Suppose $\forall u\in\mathcal{U},\ \forall k\in [K],\|\boldsymbol{a}_{k}^{(u)}\|_{2}\leq B_{a}$, then the Rademacher complexity of ${\mathcal{M}}$ can be bounded as follows:

 where $B_{w_1}=c_{\phi}^2B_2^2B^2_a$, $B_{w_2}=c_{\phi}^2B_0B_2^2\left(B_a^2+B_a\right)$, and $\tau=\sqrt{(2B-1)|\mathcal{Y}|}/\sqrt{B-1}$. \end{Lemma}

 The proof of Lemma \ref{lemm: Rademacher complexity of DIN} is provided in Appendix \ref{appendix: proof of lemm Rademacher complexity of DIN}.
-With the Rademacher complexity of the DIN model, we now derive the generalization bound for the modified loss with rectified labels (i.e., {Eq. (\ref{eq: rectified loss the whole tree})}) in Section~\ref{sec: rectification loss}.
+Building on the complexity analysis of the DIN, we now derive the generalization bound for the modified loss with rectified labels (i.e., {Eq. (\ref{eq: rectified loss the whole tree})}) in Section~\ref{sec: rectification loss}.
 Since the overall loss for the tree is the sum of the losses at each layer, we begin by examining the generalization bound for the loss at the $j$-th layer.
 The result is presented as follows: \begin{Lemma} Suppose the function in $\mathcal{M}$ is bounded by a constant $B_\mathcal{M}$, the following inequality holds with a probability of at least $1-\delta$: \begin{small}

 \end{small} \end{Lemma}